Kartik1109/FastAPI/README.md

 This repository is organized into the following sections:

+I have separated the lessons in the form of branches for easier navigation.
+Just browse through the branches in a step up manner as each lesson build on top of the other lesson.

 - **Tutorials**: Step-by-step guides to help you learn FastAPI from scratch.
 - **Examples**: Real-world examples demonstrating various features and use cases of FastAPI.
 - **Resources**: Useful links, articles, and additional reading materials to deepen your understanding of FastAPI.